osisoft/AVEVA-Adapter-OPC-UA-Docs/content/overview/principles-of-operation.md

 ### Data types

 The following table lists OPC UA variable types that the adapter collects data from and types of streams that will be created.
+Types not listed below are currently unsupported.

 | OPC UA data type | Stream data type |
 |------------------|------------------|